 We’d love to hear your feedback and travel tips (especially fab bars and local haunts!)

-Well-published Australian travel writer, Jane Hodges is forever in search of authentic experiences.
+Well-published Australian travel writer and photographer, Jane Hodges is forever in search of authentic experiences.
 She’s a firm believer in travel as tonic.
 “Like most true travellers, I’m heartily invigorated when experiencing something different to my own life.
 Travel imparts vitality and energy and shows us what we have in common and where we diverge.”

 Apart from satisfying her wanderlust, Jane’s passions include art and design, practicing the energising Chinese discipline of Qi Gong and spending time with her comical dachshund, Ruby, “a limousine on legs whose full-time job is the pursuit of food, walks and affection.”